TrellixVulnTeam/swahilipython_SCMU/Doc/library/nntplib.rst

 .. exception:: NNTPProtocolError

-   Exception raised when a reply is received from the server that does not begin with a digit in the range 1--5.
+   Exception raised when a reply is received kutoka the server that does not begin with a digit in the range 1--5.